 Emmanuel Deleage is executive producer.
 Rosa Navarette is assistant director.
 Daniel Corona is stage manager and Sanchez is assistant stage manager.
 Max Brother is technical director.
 Steve Moyer is publicist.

-Though Remembering Boyle Heights: Part 2 will be of particular interest to L.A.’s Latinx population, it’s a production that any lover of live theater might want to check out.
+Though Remembering Boyle Heights: Part 2 will be of particular interest to L.A.’s Latino population, it’s a production that any lover of live theater might want to check out.
 As one of the latter, I left CASA 0101 entertained, inspired, and informed.

 CASA 0101 Theatre, 2102 E. 1st Street, Los Angeles.